Transforming 23 Kiora Road Miranda

 Project status

-The Miranda Renewal project has been selected by the NSW Housing Delivery Authority as being a well-planned, high-quality project that will add to housing supply and improve affordability.
+The Miranda Renewal project has been selected by the NSW Housing Delivery Authority as a well-planned, high-quality project that will add to housing supply and improve affordability.

 You can also register here to stay up to date as the project progresses.